elmayo1998/patient-health/README.md

 # Patient Health

-Machine Learning project: binary classification problem.
+## Introduction

-Predict possible cases of stroke among patients.
+The repo contains a machine learning project whose goal is to predict possible cases of stroke among patients.

+More info about dataset are available at this [link](https://www.kaggle.com/datasets/fedesoriano/stroke-prediction-dataset).